CelestialCruz/Ansible-SeedDMS-RHEL7/README.md

 # Ansible-SeedDMS-RHEL7
-WIP installation format for SeedDMS using ansible
+WIP installation format for SeedDMS using ansible.
+Instructions in README.md

 #Notes for people wanting to use this playbook
   - For proof of concept I disabled Selinux, however; this is undesirable in production and instead you will have to know the appropriate way to configure Selinux on your machines